valiantlynx/valiantlynx_logseq/pages/system presentation notes.md

 - speed 24 m/s
 - 3.10^2 m/s^2
-- for a seed projectile that accelerates at the speed of 24 m/s  of a bullet 3 x10^6 m/s^2
+- for a seed projectile that accelerates at the speed of 24 m/s   a bullet 3 x10^6 m/s^2